Haleshot/Haleshot.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an aspiring Machine Learning Engineer pursuing a Bachelor's degree in Artificial Intelligence at NMIMS.
+I am an aspiring ML Engineer pursuing a Bachelor's degree in AI at NMIMS.
 My studies focus on the theory and practice of ML, CV, NLP, and DL.

 Over the past year, I've developed a passion for fostering collaborations, developer relations, and open-source advocacy.
 This journey began through extensive resource curation, reading newsletters, and engaging with relevant articles.
 I've found great fulfillment in understanding and contributing to open-source frameworks, whether it's fixing issues, making contributions, or utilizing them in projects from scratch.